BHFock/git-cl/README.md

 ## Maintenance Disclaimer

 This tool was developed for my own use and is provided as-is.
 I’m not actively maintaining it, but it’s functional and might be useful to others.
 Feel free to fork, modify, or take over maintenance.
-Pull requests are welcome, but I can’t guarantee timely responses.